jrmmendes/jOptimizer/README.md

 # jOptimizer
-Library to find optimize functions
+Library to find optimize functions using Particle Swarm Optmization